tharundej/32co-devops-assessment/README.md

    - Note the ALB DNS name from outputs.

 3. **Application**:
-   - The Node.js app is in `app/`.
+   - The Flask app is in `app/`.
-   - Build and test locally: `docker build -t devops-assessment .` and `npm tests/`.
+   - Build and test locally: `docker build -t devops-assessment .` and `pytest tests/`.

 4. **CI/CD**:
    - Update `ci-cd.yml` with your AWS account ID and Terraform state bucket.